-Description: In the Netherlands as well as in the Danish, Finish and German licensing processes, a technical study is mandatory to receive a permit for the installation of an offshore seaweed farm.
-This technical study must demonstrate that the installation is storm proof.
-Although there is never 100% certainty, this is likely to reduce the risk of damage to the installation.
+Description: In the Netherlands as well as in the Danish, Finish and German licensing processes, a technical study is mandatory to receive a permit for the installation of an offshore seaweed

 Potential application context: Seaweed is one of the potential production for the growing aquaculture sector in the Azores.
 Being the region affected by enumerous storms, a compulsory technical study and trial to receive permit for an offshore seaweed installation should be included in the licensing processes.